yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 {% endhighlight %}

-You can see [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) in wikipedia for details.
+You can see [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) in wikipedia for details.

-#### Open Closed Principal
+#### Open Closed Principle
-Open Closed Principal in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
+Open Closed Principle in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
 Doing **modifications** here is thought for changing the existing codes of pre-made modules, classes, etc. On the other hand, what is mentioned when we say **extensions** is adding new classes, modules or even functions without touching the rest of the code base.

 Some implications of modification:
 * Increase fragility, decrease maintainability.